An Optimal Transport Approach to Estimating Causal Effects via Nonlinear Difference-in-Differences: The Causal Model Behind the Changes-in-Changes Estimator

+In a setting with uncoupled scalar data, the map $\sd$ is unique when it is monotone with known monotonicity (either increasing or decreasing).
+The CiC estimator enforces this by assuming both production functions, and therefore $h_1 \circ h_0^{-1}$, are monotone increasing.
+In fact, the unique monotone increasing function $\sd$ such that $\Prob_{Y_{C,1}}=\sd_\# \Prob_{Y_{C,0}}$ is given by $F_1^{-1}\circ F_0$ where $F_t$ denotes the cumulative distribution function (CDF) of $Y_{C,t}$ for $t=0,1$.
+Estimation of $\sd$ from data and plugging that estimator into Equation \ref{eq:counterfactual_pushforward} to yield an estimated counterfactual measure is the key idea of the CiC estimator.
+As previously noted, this estimator can be extended to multivariate outcomes through tensorization, which applies it independently to each coordinate.
+Joint structure between the coordinates is incompatible with the scalar distribution and quantile functions used in the estimator, as well as with the assumption of scalar production functions.

-Recently, other approaches for modeling the natural drift, i.e.~generalizing the ``parallel trends'' assumption to allow for general heterogeneity in the univariate setting, have been proposed.
-These methods in general make stronger or less interpretable assumptions on the natural drift than element-wise monotonicity in \citet{athey2006identification}. \citet{callaway2019quantile} directly assume that the copulas between $\mu_0$ and $\mu_1$ as well as $\mu_0^\star$ and $\mu_1^\dagger$ are the same; \citet{roth2020parallel} assume that the pointwise differences between the corresponding cumulative distribution functions are equal, i.e.~that $F_1(x)-F_0(x)=F_1^\dagger(x)-F_0^\star(x)$ for all $x\in\mathbb{R}$; \citet{bonhomme2011recovering} restrict the heterogeneity of the model to be additively separable and assume that the pointwise differences between the corresponding logarithms of the characteristic functions are equal.
-As we show below (equation \eqref{eq:co-monotone}) our optimal transport approach provides the most natural generalization of the parallel trends requirement to multivariate settings in the sense that it requires only $h_0$ and $h_1$ to be co-monotone.
-Intuitively, this means that $h_0$ and $h_1$ have to move ``roughly in the same direction'', an arguably more natural and interpretable requirement for a parallel trend.
+Recently in the univariate setting, other approaches for modeling the control group time trend have been proposed which generalize the ``parallel trends'' assumption to allow for general heterogeneity.
+These models in general make stronger or less interpretable assumptions than the monotone production functions of \citet{athey2006identification}. \citet{callaway2019quantile} directly assume that the copulas between $\Prob_{Y_{C,0}}$ and $\Prob_{Y_{T,0}}$ as well as $\Prob_{Y_{T,0}}$ and $\Prob_{{Y}_{T,1}^\dagger}$ are the same; \citet{roth2020parallel} assume that the pointwise differences between the corresponding cumulative distribution functions are equal, i.e.~that $F_1(x)-F_0(x)={F}_1^\dagger(x)-F_0^\star(x)$ for all $x\in\mathbb{R}$; \citet{bonhomme2011recovering} restrict the heterogeneity of the model to be additively separable and assume that the pointwise differences between the corresponding logarithms of the characteristic functions are equal.
+In the next section we introduce cyclical comonotonicity, a natural extension of the monotonicity requirement in \citet{athey2006identification} to multivariate settings, and hence the multivariate notion of parallel trends closest to the framework of that work.